Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Appendix A : details of the algorithms

-\section{Physics-Based Algorithms}
+\subsection{Physics-Based Algorithms}

-This section provides an overview of various physics-based algorithms used for optimization.
+This subsection provides an overview of various physics-based algorithms used for optimization.
 Each algorithm is inspired by physical phenomena and principles.

 \textbf{Simulated Annealing (SA):} \cite{kirkpatrick1983optimization} stands as a concise yet powerful technique renowned for its efficacy in solving both single and multiple objective optimization problems with notable efficiency gains.
-It serves as a means to attain optimal solutions for single objective optimization problems and to derive a Pareto set of solutions for multiobjective optimization challenges.

-Drawing inspiration from the process of metal cooling and annealing in thermodynamics, SA operates on the principle of mimicking the gradual crystallization of liquid metals to their lowest energy state.
-When a liquid metal is cooled slowly, its atoms arrange themselves into a pure crystal structure, representing the metal's minimum energy state.
-Conversely, rapid cooling leads to a higher energy state.
+Drawing inspiration from the process of metal cooling and annealing in thermodynamics, SA operates by mimicking the gradual crystallization of liquid metals to their lowest energy state.
+The algorithm uses key hyperparameters including maximum and minimum temperatures that control the cooling schedule, the length of temperature range determining the number of cooling steps, and a maximum stay counter limiting iterations at each temperature level.

-Over the past two decades, SA has garnered considerable attention as a formidable tool for solving optimization problems, particularly those where a desired global minimum or maximum lies concealed amidst numerous suboptimal local extrema.
 By navigating through the landscape of potential solutions with a probabilistic approach akin to the annealing process, SA effectively bypasses local optima to converge towards the global optimum.

-The parameters $T_0$ (initial temperature), $T_{\text{min}}$ (minimal temperature), and $\alpha$ (cooling constant) are set as follows: $T_0$ is initialized with higher values (e.g., 100 or 200), $T_{\text{min}}$ is the minimal temperature (usually set close to 0), and $\alpha$ is the cooling constant (typically chosen between 0.9 and 0.99).

-\textbf{Atom Search Optimization (ASO)}: The Atom Search Optimization (ASO) algorithm is inspired by the motion of atoms as described by Newtonian mechanics and the Lennard-Jones potential.
-It mimics the behaviors of atoms under attractive and repulsive forces to explore and exploit the search space.
-By simulating atomic interactions, ASO effectively searches for optimal solutions, leveraging the natural dynamics of atomic motion and force interactions. \cite{aso2018}
+\textbf{Atom Search Optimization (ASO):} \cite{aso2018} The ASO algorithm is inspired by atomic motion under Newtonian mechanics and the Lennard-Jones potential.
+It mimics atomic behaviors under attractive and repulsive forces to explore the search space.
+Key hyperparameters include alpha (depth weight) controlling exploitation intensity, beta (multiplier weight) affecting force calculations, and population size determining the number of atoms in the system.

-\textbf{Archimedes Optimization Algorithm (ArchOA)}: The Archimedes Optimization Algorithm (ArchOA) is based on Archimedes' principle, which describes the buoyant force experienced by objects submerged in a fluid.
-The algorithm simulates the floating and sinking behavior of objects in a fluid to search for optimal solutions.
-By adjusting the buoyancy force, ArchOA balances exploration and exploitation, facilitating effective navigation of the search space. \cite{archoa2020}